berinaniesh/tncars-actix/README.md

 REST backend for TNCars, written using Actix-Web and sqlx.

+This project is being rewritten with "idiomatic rust" and "best practices" (like refresh tokens, error propagation etc).

+This repo probably won't receive updates anymore.

 ## To Do (Short Term)

 - [x] Delete the old pic when profile pics are updated